5 key takeaways from “Unlock Energy Savings: How Employee Engagement Drives Success” webinar.

 Malmgren: We’re still waiting on some guidance from the IRS on 30C, but they did recently come out with guidance about where the stations must be located.
 It’s very geographically dependent.
 If you’re interested in installing a home charger, you can look up your address8 to find out whether you’re eligible.

 You could get up to 30% or $1,000 for your charging station at home.
 For commercial entities, they can get up to $100,000 for public or business chargers.
 One of the other things about all the tax credits is that they are either transferable or they are direct pay.
 This means that you do not have to have a tax liability to qualify.
 That’s huge!
-It’s a big equity piece because if you’re retired, you’re on Social Security, you have a fixed income, you don’t pay much in income taxes, but you want to get an EV, you can get the full amount of the federal tax credit, even if you don’t pay that much in taxes over the course of the year.
+It’s an important piece because if you’re retired, you’re on Social Security, you have a fixed income, you don’t pay much in income taxes, but you want to get an EV, you can get the full amount of the federal tax credit, even if you don’t pay that much in taxes over the course of the year.

 This also means that if you’re a municipality, a municipal utility, a local nonprofit, a charity, or a church, you can take advantage of the tax credit to install chargers even if you don’t pay taxes.